Nucleo Operativo Centrale di Sicurezza: History

-In 1974 the Chief of the Polizia di Stato Anti-Terrorism Bureau, Emilio Santillo, announced the necessity to establish a tactical unit with the capability to arrest known terrorists and to support the local counter-terrorism field office.
+In 1974, the Chief of the Polizia di Stato Anti-Terrorism Bureau, Emilio Santillo, announced the necessity to establish a tactical unit with the capability to arrest known terrorists and to support the local counter-terrorism field office.
 Personnel were selected from Police Sports Group "Fiamme Oro ("Gold Flames"), particularly trained in martial arts.
 The 35-man team was denominated "counter-commando unit" and commanded by Maj.
 Andrea Sgandurra, an officer with counter-insurgency experiences, and a skilled proponent of hand-to-hand combat skills.
-After one year of training (offensive driving, sniping, various shooting skills, and a tactical assault course) in 1975 the unit became operational and immediately started mission against the left wing terrorist organization NAP ("Nuclei Armati Proletari", Proletarian Armed Service).
-Later they operated against the right wing group "New Order", which resulted in the arrests of well-known terrorists Gentile Schiavone and Pierluigi Concutelli.
+After one year of training (offensive driving, sniping, various shooting skills, and a tactical assault course) in 1975, the unit became operational and immediately started a mission against the left wing terrorist organization NAP ("Nuclei Armati Proletari", Proletarian Armed Service).
+Later they operated against the right-wing group "New Order", which resulted in the arrests of well-known terrorists Gentile Schiavone and Pierluigi Concutelli.
 In 1978, the Italian government decided to modify the structure of the Anti-Terrorist Bureau to improve its capabilities.
 This change resulted in the formation of SISMI (military intelligence), SISDE (civilian intelligence), and a police counter-terrorism agency (Ufficio Centrale per le Investigazioni Generali e le Operazioni Speciali (UCIGOS) also known as the Central Office for General Investigations and Special Operations).
-This office was the only responsible for Italian counter-terrorism.
+This office was the only one responsible for Italian counter-terrorism.
 The UCIGOS's tactical unit became the NOCS (Nucleo Operativo Centrale di Sicurezza, Central Security Operations Service), the old counter-commando unit with far more operatives, training, and responsibilities.
 During its 22 years of existence, NOCS has performed more than 4,500 missions and 205 arrests.
-The 25–42 operatives studied terrorist methodology and created innovative tactics procedures.
+The 25–42 operatives studied terrorist methodology and created innovative tactics and procedures.
 Their motto is Sicut Nox Silentes (As Silent as Night).

 In 1982 under the tactical command of Captain Edoardo Perna a 12-man section, without firing a single shot, freed Brigadier General James Dozier, who had been held hostage by Red Brigades terrorists.
 In the following years NOCS expanded in size and capabilities and under new command, then Major Maurizio Genolini, became a full-fledged counter-terrorism unit, with capabilities of operations on aircraft, trains, buses, embassies, and stadium areas and established good relations with several counter-terrorism units in the western world.